guojingyu/rnn_dna_to_protein/README.md

 noise data available.
 It still needs more investigation and work.

 #### Overview
-This is a RNN demo implementation to learn general rules of central dogma of molecular biology.
+This is a RNN (sequence to sequence or encoder-decoder) demo implementation to learn general rules of central dogma of molecular biology.
 More specifically, it is trying to learn the [DNA codons](https://en.wikipedia.org/wiki/DNA_codon_table) that is used to translate the DNA sequence to protein sequence (like a dictionary).
 The data is generated from a truth codon table (unlimited) but it can also be from public sequence repos as below.